Forest Runner 2022-23 FAQs

 Is car parking included in the ticket price?

 Yes, parking charges are included in the price and will allow you 3 hours of parking or admission.
-More details will follow in your race pack.
+More details will follow in your run pack.

 Can I amend my registration details?